mpantelakis/odin-recipes/README.md

 # odin-recipes

-This project is about applying my knowledge acquired from HTML Foundations (from The Odin Project https://www.theodinproject.com) in order to build a simple website with recipes.
+This simple project is about applying my knowledge acquired from the HTML Foundations course on The Odin Project (https://www.theodinproject.com) in order to build a simple website with recipes.